Optex Li5200 Universal Battery Charger Review Oct02

 Two lights on the top of the unit let you know when the battery is charging and when it is finished.
 Smart technology built into the LI5200 prevents overcharging.
 When the green light stays solid, you are all charged up.

 Once you get around the fact that you need to adjust the pins for your batteries, it’s pretty simple.
 Plug it in, and that’s it.
-Some batteries, such as my extra mobile phone battery, sit a little awkward in there, so you would want to put the LI5200 in a place where it wouldn’t be bumped easily while charging.
+Some batteries, such as my extra mobile phone battery, sit a little awkwardly in there, so you would want to put the LI5200 in a place where it wouldn’t be bumped easily while charging.

 The build quality is nothing to write home about.
 It feels solid enough, and when closed, the pins are protected, but the fact that it has a few parts that move around means that it might not last through years of travel.
 One thing I noted was the rubber pads on the bottom of the unit are recessed just enough that they don’t even prevent the unit from slipping on a table.